 Telecaster At The Music Zoo

 Buy $4,000 to $10,000 online now from The Music Zoo!
 We have a great selection of guitar gear available in our Telecaster product collection.
 Awesome customer service and secure checkout are always included with your $4,000 to $10,000 purchase.
+Everything you see here is available at our Long Island guitar store.
+Visit our shop in Farmingdale, New York for an amazing guitar buying experience.

 The Fender Telecaster holds the title and bears the crown as the world's first mass produced solid body electric guitar.
 The Tele's simple formula has allowed it to flourish and become a beloved instrument by players of all styles and backgrounds.
 At The Music Zoo, we stock Telecasters for everyone - whether you're looking to sell off your collection for that one ultimate custom shop build, a working musician looking for the best value, just starting out, or want to emulate your favorite artist with their own signature model, we've got you covered.
 Ready to twang and bite with the best of them?